-For pancreatic cancer (as for other cancers) family members and friends often step into the gap left by services, providing practical, emotional and social support and care for patients during treatment, recovery and afterwards - so-called informal caregiving.
+For pancreatic cancer (as for other cancers) family members and friends often step into the gap left by services, providing practical, emotional and social support and care for patients during treatment, recovery and afterwards-so-called informal caregiving.
 Emerging evidence for other cancers indicates that informal caregiving for patients with cancer places a heavy burden on the individual.
-Family members and friends are seldom prepared to be carers (5), and are thrust into the role at the time when they are struggling to come to terms with the diagnosis.
-Although there can be positive aspects of caregiving (6), carers often report difficulties in undertaking complex caring activities (e.g. symptom management, treatment monitoring) while lacking the information, support, and self-confidence to perform these tasks (7;8).
-Disruptions to carers' lives and work can be significant (9) and many, including those who do not regard caregiving negatively, suffer from a wide range of problems, such as practical and financial difficulties, sleep disturbance, psychological problems, and decrements in their own health (10-13).
-These effects impact quality-of-life (14), can persist long after care activities have ceased, and can have significant long-term segualae (15).
-Few services exist specifically for carers, and they may be unable to access support available for patients.
-Consequently, carers themselves often have extensive unmet needs for support (13;16), which not only correlate with carer burden (17) and decrease their own quality-of-life, but also negatively affect the patient's wellbeing and health outcomes (18).
+Family members and friends are seldom prepared to be carers,5 and are thrust into the role at the time when they are struggling to come to terms with the diagnosis.
+Although there can be positive aspects of caregiving,6 carers often report difficulties in undertaking complex caring activities (eg, symptom management, treatment monitoring) while lacking the information, support and self-confidence to perform these tasks.^{7 8} Disruptions to carers' lives and work can be significant9 and many, including those who do not regard caregiving negatively, suffer from a wide range of problems, such as practical and financial difficulties, sleep disturbance, psychological problems and decrements in their own health.^{10-13} These effects impact quality-of-life,14 can persist long after care activities have ceased and can have significant long-term sequalae.15 Few services exist specifically for carers, and they may be unable to access support available for patients.
+Consequently, carers themselves often have extensive unmet needs for support,^{13 16} which both correlate with carer burden17 and decrease their own quality-of-life, and also negatively affect the patient's well-being and health outcomes.18

 For pancreatic cancer specifically, there have been very few studies of informal caregiving.
-In a US study of 8 carers of patients with advanced pancreatic cancer, carers reported spending, on average,

-9 hours/ day on caregiving activities and losing more than 5 hours sleep/night (19).
-Stressors experienced by carers included not knowing what to expect, trying to be strong for the care recipient and managing the wider family.
-In a study of 78 carers in Ireland, caregiving responsibilities had greatest impact on carers' schedules and their health (20).
-A US study of 22 family members of pancreatic cancer patients (not all of whom were informal carers), reported carers struggle to balance their feelings with those of the patient (21), while the largest study, of 84 carers in Australia reported that 58% had below average quality-of-life and, importantly, a higher proportion of carers than patients had significant anxiety (22).

-While these data point towards a significant burden on informal carers in pancreatic cancer, there are important limitations in the work, and major gaps in knowledge.
-Studies were small and from different healthcare systems, so findings may not generalise to the UK.
-How caring for someone with pancreatic cancer impacts people's lives, and their physical and emotional wellbeing is not understood.
-Furthermore, it is unknown how the impact of caring changes over time from diagnosis or how it varies for carers of patients with resectable compared to metastatic or locally advanced tumours.
+In a US study of eight carers of patients with advanced pancreatic cancer, carers reported spending, on average, 9 hours/day on caregiving activities and losing more than 5 hours sleep/night.1 Stressors experienced by carers included not knowing what to expect, trying to be strong for the care recipient and managing the wider family.
+In a study of 78 carers in Ireland, caregiving responsibilities had greatest impact on carers' schedules and their health.20 A US study of 22 family members of pancreatic cancer patients (not all of whom were informal carers) reported that carers struggle to balance their feelings with those of the patient,21 while the largest study, of 84 carers in Australia, reported that 58% had below average quality-of-life and, importantly, a higher proportion of carers than patients had significant anxiety.2 and their physical and emotional well-being is not understood.
+Furthermore, it is unknown how the impact of caring changes over time from diagnosis or how it varies for carers of patients with resectable compared with metastatic or locally advanced tumours.
 Carers' own support needs have not been investigated, and which carers experience the greatest impact or most unmet needs is unknown.
 Moreover, the factors that mitigate against negative impacts of caregiving in pancreatic cancer have never been explored.